-Today in 1933, famed aviator Wiley Post flew into Hartford’s Brainard Field, weeks after completing a record-breaking solo flight around the world.
+Today in 1933, the man whose fame as a fearless American aviation pioneer was second only to that of Charles Lindbergh, flew into Hartford’s Brainard Field just weeks after completing a record-breaking solo flight around the world.

-In the 1930s, Wiley Post was a household name second only to Charles Lindbergh among famous American aviators.
-Post, a native of north Texas, had embarked on a series of odd jobs as a young man to escape what he viewed as the dull life of a cotton farmer.
+His career was more remarkable because of the accident that gave rise to it.
+As a young man in the 1930s, Wiley Post, a native of north Texas, had embarked on a series of odd jobs to escape what he viewed as the dull life of a cotton farmer.
 In 1926, an accident on an oil rig caused Post to lose the use of his left eye — but the insurance payout he received from the incident allowed him to enroll in flight school and purchase his first airplane.
 Post excelled at flying in spite of his reduced depth perception and soon gained a reputation as a daredevil, making national headlines when he won an air race from Chicago to Los Angeles in 1930.

 One of Post’s most famous feats, however, was the solo round-the-world flight he accomplished in a record seven days, 18 hours, and 45 minutes in June of 1933.
 Soon after his famous flight, Post embarked on a tour across America, with Hartford being one of his scheduled stops.
 Unfortunately, inclement weather on August 23rd prevented Post from flying the Winnie Mae, the experimental plane in which he flew around the world, into Hartford; he ended up arriving in a backup plane from Springfield instead.
 In spite of the constant threat of rain, Post was escorted by an elaborate parade (including a 21-piece band) to the State Capitol in downtown Hartford, where he was welcomed by state dignitaries and given an honorary medallion by the mayor of the city.